logto-io/connectors/packages/connector-oidc/README.md

 You are expected to find `authorizationEndpoint`, `tokenEndpoint`, `jwksUri` and `issuer` as OpenID Provider's configuration information.
 They should be available in social vendor's documentation.

+Since an authentication request is required for all different flow types, an `authenticationRequestOptionalConfig` is provided to wrap all optional configs, you can find details on [OIDC Authentication Request](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest).
+You may also find that `nonce` is missing in this config.
+Since `nonce` should identical for each request, we put the generation of `nonce` in code implementation.
+So do not worry about it!

 Here are some examples of OIDC connector config JSON connected to Google.
 Other vendor's config could vary.

 ### Authorization Code Flow